KAWS: 11 Things You Should Know

 1. Kaws Is a Man Between Spheres

-Kaws alias Brian Donnelly and Pharell Williams. ©Kaws via Instagram
+Kaws’ alias Brian Donnelly and Pharell Williams.
+Source: Kaws

 Kaws is an artist-designer of the present, if not from the future.
-Not only does the 45-year-old New Yorker looks much younger than he actually is.
-He also shows how the art world could predominately look like in the upcoming decades.
+Not only does the 45-year-old New Yorker looks much younger than he actually is, he also shows what the art world could look like in the coming decades.
 Unlike many other artists, Kaws does not limit his work to the traditional art market.
+For example, Kaws did a sneaker collaboration with Vans and Nike, among other brands, which incorporated some common imagery and characters from his artwork.

-On the contrary, Kaws is directly beyond this classical understanding and his art stands somewhere between fine art and global commerce.
-Brian Donnelly is thus taking advantage of both a very exclusive market and a global market.
+On the contrary, Kaws is beyond this classical understanding and his art stands somewhere between fine art and global commerce.
+Brian Donnelly is taking advantage of both a very exclusive market and a global commercial market.

 2. Kaws Worked for “101 Dalmatians”